Encompassing a wide range of skin conditions dry skin presents with symptoms of redness, heat, swelling, and itchiness.

 Because of the wide variation in factors and associated conditions that can lead to dry skin, it is wise to get a thorough examination so that treatment can be optimized.
 Your Trillium Creek Dermatology skin experts will determine the exact type of dry skin/eczema you have as well as its cause, providing you with a dry skin treatment program to suit your requirements and ease your discomfort.

-Our skin experts may prescribe a number of treatments including moisturizers, topical steroids, oral steroids, homeopathic/holistic, and more advanced medications depending on the severity of your condition.
+Our skin experts may prescribe a number of treatments including moisturizers, topical steroids, oral steroids, or more advanced medications depending on the severity of your condition.

 Treatment includes special creams and lotions for everyday use, including special eczema shampoo, soap, body wash, and face cream.